sherpa/sherpa/docs/plots/backends.rst

 Sherpa defines a number of plotting options that can be used with any backend, thus code that limits itself to those options can run independent of which backend is set up in Sherpa.
-All default settings and most examples use only backend-inpdependent plotting options.
+All default settings and most examples use only backend-independent plotting options.
 The resulting plots will not look identical in each backend, e.g. thickness of a line or the font type of an annotation might differ, but they will convey the same information.
 For example, "a blue dotted line" will generally appear blue and dotted, even though the